top of page

 Secretary, Dana Ogo Shew

 Dana Ogo Shew serves as a Staff Archaeologist, Oral Historian, and Interpretive Specialist at the Anthropological Studies Center at Sonoma State University in California.
 She specializes in projects that research, preserve, and share stories about the Japanese American experience, especially those related to WWII Japanese American incarceration.
 She earned a MA in archaeology from the University of Denver where she researched the lives of women at Amache.
 Dana has family ties to Topaz War Relocation Center, where she has done informal archaeological surveys and will be conducting formal archaeological investigations this summer.
-She is working on updating the Amache Interpretive Plan and supports AHS II on many projects.
+She is working on updating the Amache Interpretive Plan and supports the Amache Alliance on many projects.

 Steph.JPG